 - 15. There are circumstances where the risk of money laundering or terrorist financing is higher, and enhanced CDD measures have to be taken.
-When assessing the money laundering and terrorist financing risks relating to types of customers, countries or geographic areas, and particular products, services, transactions or delivery channels, examples of potentially higher-risk situations (in addition to those set out in Recommendations 12 to 16) include the following: - (a) Customer risk factors: - The business relationship is conducted in unusual circumstances (e.g. significant unexplained geographic distance between the financial institution and the customer). - Non-resident customers. - Legal persons or arrangements that are personal asset-holding vehicles. - Companies that have nominee shareholders or shares in bearer form. - Business that are cash-intensive. - The ownership structure of the company appears unusual or excessively complex given the nature of the company's business. - (b) Country or geographic risk factors:34 - Countries identified by credible sources, such as mutual evaluation or detailed assessment reports or published follow-up reports, as not having adequate AML/CFT systems. - Countries subject to sanctions, embargos or similar measures issued by, for example, the United Nations. - Countries identified by credible sources as having significant levels of corruption or other criminal activity. - Countries or geographic areas identified by credible sources as providing funding or support for terrorist activities, or that have designated terrorist organisations operating within their country.
+When assessing the money laundering and terrorist financing risks relating to types of customers, countries or geographic areas, and particular products, services, transactions or delivery channels, examples of potentially higher-risk situations (in addition to those set out in Recommendations 12 to 16) include the following: - (a) Customer risk factors: - The business relationship is conducted in unusual circumstances (e.g. significant unexplained geographic distance between the financial institution and the customer). - Non-resident customers. - Legal persons or arrangements that are personal asset-holding vehicles. - Companies that have nominee shareholders or shares in bearer form. - Business that are cash-intensive. - The ownership structure of the company appears unusual or excessively complex given the nature of the company's business. - (b) Country or geographic risk factors:41 - Countries identified by credible sources, such as mutual evaluation or detailed assessment reports or published follow-up reports, as not having adequate AML/CFT systems. - Countries subject to sanctions, embargos or similar measures issued by, for example, the United Nations.